-"I was delighted in the supreme sense of freedom that comes from the
+"I was delighted in the supreme sense of freedom that comes from the first mile of a bicycle journey."

 - Dan Buettner, On Cycle Touring, also biked across Africa